Grilled Eel Over Rice

 * Please feel free to contact us about planning a meal within a budget.

-*The images and menu are for illustrative purposes only and are subject to change according to season and stock.
+*The images and menu are for illustrative purposes only and are subject to change according and stock.

 Kouzuke (Fish Pickled in Sake Lees)

 Gunma was once called “Kouzuke no Kuni” (Land of Kouzuke), so we named our product “Kouzuke” out of fondness for the place we call home.

 We pickle hand-picked black cod and salmon pieces in a Uonaka original blend mixture using sake lees from Gunma.